qcri-social/AIDR/Operator's-manual.md

 # 2.1.
 Creating a collection

 The "Create New Collection" form appears [Figure 4].

 The following fields are mandatory:

 Name: a name for your collection, typically the name of a crisis/disaster, e.g. "Typhoon Haiyan"

 Code: a machine-readable code for your collection, which allows AIDR to uniquely identify your collection.
 A suggested code will appear in the field which you can use or change to suit your requirements.
 Conventionally a code in the format Year-Month-Name is used for this code.
 It is important to remember that this field can not be edited later.

 Keywords: comma-separated keywords to filter the Twitter stream.
 You can specify up to 400 keywords in this field.

 General rules:

 Not case-sensitive ("bridge" matches "Bridge")
-Whole words match ("bridge" does not match "damagedbridge") Multi-word queries:
+Whole words match ("bridge" does not match "damaged bridge")

+Multi-word queries:

 If you include two or more words in a query, all of them must be present in the tweet ("Brooklyn bridge" does not match a tweet that does not contain "Brooklyn" or does not contain "bridge")
-The words does not need to be consecutive or in that order ("Brooklyn bridge" will match "the bridge to Brooklyn") Queries with or without hashtags:
+The words does not need to be consecutive or in that order ("Brooklyn bridge" will match "the bridge to Brooklyn")

+Queries with or without hashtags:

 If you don't include “#”, you also match hashtags ("bridge" matches "#bridge") If you do include “#”, you only match hashtags ("#bridge" does not match "bridge")

 There are also some optional fields.
 They are:

+Language:
-Language: filters results only by the specified languages.
+filters results only by the specified languages.
 You can chose more than one language.
 Although not mandatory, specifying a language or languages is recommended if you intend to use the automatic tagger.
+Geographical regions:
-Geographical regions: comma-separated pairs of latitude or longitude.
+comma-separated pairs of latitude or longitude.
 If you specify a geographical region, all messages from within the region will be collected.
 This is independent of whether or not they contain the keywords.
 Follow specific users: comma-separated list of twitter user IDs to be followed.

 A geographical boundary, or both A filter based on keywords and geographical coordinates includes tweets that either match the keywords or fall within the geographical bounding box.
 For the geographical boundary, one or several regions can be specified.
 Each one should be indicated by a rectangle in coordinate space.
 The following website can help you determine these coordinates: http://boundingbox.klokantech.com/

 # 2.2.
 Starting and stopping a collection

 Once you create a collection, you need to start it.
 Do this by click on the "Start" button next to the collection.
 You can monitor the progress of a collection by clicking on its name on the "My Collections" page and looking at the number of downloaded items and the latest downloaded item.

 You can click on the "Refresh" button on the upper-right corner of that page to view up-to-date information.

 To stop a collection, click on the "Stop" button next to it.
 Note that currently only one collection per user is allowed.
 If you start a new collection, you need to stop the currently-running ones.

 # 3. Automatically tagging data